|

 most famous red wheelbarrow in literary history.

-next to some white chickens, even if no one has known — or perhaps even wondered — exactly who he was.
+For decades, much has depended on his red wheelbarrow, streaked with rain, next to some white chickens, even if no one has known — or perhaps even wondered — exactly who he was.

 But now, the owner of the humble garden tool that inspired William Carlos Williams’s classic poem “The Red Wheelbarrow” will finally get his due.